 Monitoring or other analytical data supporting a claim that the offset project or offset project type results in this type of reduction or avoidance of any pollutant in the State.

 New offset projects.
-In order to be eligible to demonstrate that an offset project located outside the State of California provides direct environmental benefits in the State, the Offset Project Operator or Authorized Project Designee shall submit all relevant materials listed in this section along with the first reporting period Offset Project Data Report as specified in section 95976(d).
+In order to be eligible to demonstrate that an offset project located outside the State of California provides direct environmental benefits in the State, the Offset Project Operator or Authorized Project Designee shall submit to CARB all relevant materials listed in this section prior to the first request for issuance of ARB offset credits as specified in section 95981(b).

 Existing offset projects.
-For offset projects located outside the State of California which have already received ARB offset credits that would like to demonstrate that they provide direct environmental benefits in the State, the Offset Project Operator, Authorized Project Designee, or holder of the offset credits must submit all relevant materials listed in this section to ARB no later than December 31, 2021, to ensure that projects recognized as providing direct environmental benefits in the state can be identified prior to any surrender of compliance instruments in November 2022 to meet a compliance obligation for 2021 emissions.NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
+For offset projects located outside the State of California which have already received ARB offset credits that would like to demonstrate that they provide direct environmental benefits in the State, the Offset Project Operator, Authorized Project Designee, or holder of the offset credits must submit all relevant materials listed in this section to ARB no later than December 31, 2021, to ensure that projects recognized as providing direct environmental benefits in the State can be identified prior to any surrender of compliance instruments in November 2022 to meet a compliance obligation for 2021 emissions.

+Verification Requirement.
+Sequestration offset projects outside California that have direct environmental benefits in the State status based on planned activities must have the implementation of the planned activities verified at each full verification, pursuant to section 95977.1(b)(3)(D)2.i.
+If the verification team finds that the offset project has not implemented the planned activities within the planned timeline, CARB will revoke the project’s direct environmental benefits in the State designation.
+CARB will provide notice of determination of the project’s direct environmental benefits in the State status to the Offset Project Operator or, if applicable, Authorized Project Designee with the notice of issuance of ARB Offset Credits in section 95981.1(c).
+Projects that no longer provide direct environmental benefits in the State of California will no longer receive the designation starting with the vintage associated with the approved issuance.
+CARB will also revoke the direct environmental benefits in the State designation for unretired offset credits that have been issued for reporting periods that had undergone less-intensive verification since the last full verification.
+CARB will not revoke the direct environmental benefits in the State designation for offset credits issued for the project’s last reporting period which completed full verification with an approved Positive verification opinion or for any earlier reporting periods.

+NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.
 Subarticle 14: Recognition of Compliance Instruments from Other Programs